 It defines a clear crisis of faith: How can the public trust the government if the government doesn’t trust the public?

 Recall that most adults have social media accounts, and they use them for all sorts of reasons that make disconnecting troublesome or undesirable.
 It’s no wonder an increasing number of users are setting their accounts to private.
-Unfortunately, employers can often gain access to this information in other ways.
+Unfortunately, employers can often gain access to this private information in other ways.

 Anxiety in a Surveillance State